jiribenes/effekt-template/README.md

 # Effekt Template

 > [!WARNING]
-> This is a work-in-progress.
+> This is a work-in-progress, feel free to contribute!

 This template provides a starting point for Effekt projects.

 ## Table of contents

 - [First steps](#first-steps)
 - [Useful commands](#useful-commands)
   - [Effekt commands](#effekt-commands)